DongZhizhen/NX-Quick-signature/README.md

-# NX-Quick-signature
+# About NX-Quick-signature
 The quick signature plug-in for engineering drawings, based on the API interface of UG secondary development.
+It had been written by Zhizhen Dong in 2020-2021

 # NX Open API : NX10_QuickSignature Project Overview
 I have created this NX10_QuickSignature project, in order to improve the efficiency of engineering drawings.

-This codes had been written by Zhizhen Dong in 2020-2021
+# Compiler Environment
+Siemens UG NX10.0
+Microsoft Windows with Visual Studio 2015 (64-bit)

 # User's Guidance